Doping in tennis: Viktor Troicki (2013)

 In 2013, Viktor Troicki refused to partake in a mandatory blood test carried out by the International Tennis Federation (ITF).
-As part of the 2013 anti-doping program administered by the governing body, it is compulsory that when requested by ITF staff, that players provide in and/or out-of-competition blood and urine testing.
+As part of the 2013 anti-doping program administered by the governing body, it is compulsory that, when requested by ITF staff, players provide in and/or out-of-competition blood and urine testing.
 While it is possible for players to ask to be excused from such test, it is at the discretion of the ITF to postpone such tests.

 Troicki stated he did not agree to the blood test as he was sick when the test was ordered by the ITF, however, he did provide the mandatory urine sample.
 In conjunction with his illness, Troicki also suffers from a phobia of needles that makes such tests difficult to administer.
 Having refused Troicki's claim, the ITF handed down an 18-month ban due to the failure to comply with the organisations anti-doping regulations.
 The initial ban prevented Troicki from competing professionally on the ITF Challenger or ATP World Tour from 26 July 2013 until 24 January 2015, missing the 2013 US Open, all the 2014 Grand Slams and 2015 Australian Open.
 The punishment also enforced the forfeiture of all ATP World Tour points and prize money received at the 2013 Monte Carlo Masters tennis tournament where he refused to participate in the blood test.

 Troicki appealed the sentence to the Court of Arbitration for Sport in October 2013 and was successful in having his ban reduced by 6 months from 18 to a total 12-month ban.
 The new sentence prevented Troicki from competing professionally from 26 July 2013 to 26 July 2014 with the sentence recognising time already spent suspended from the game.

 Troicki returned to professional tennis in July 2014 at a world ranking of 847 that prevented him from returning to the ATP World Tour.
 He returned to tournaments on the International Tennis Federation's Challenger circuit.